That's right! Aliases are also convenient in other cases. Let's analyze the following situation:

 The question is: can we join the table

-Person with itself?
+Person?
 The answer is simple: yes, we can!
-You can't write
+But you can't simply write this in your SQL query:

 Person JOIN Person